Alcampopiano/OpenQuestion/docs/docs/reporting.md

 ## Automatic chart generation
 Charts can be created automatically by clicking the "generate charts" button.
 The resulting dialogue will require a dataset and one or more columns to be selected.
-Under the hood, OpenQuestion will try to match those columns to one or more templates that are stored interenally.
+Under the hood, OpenQuestion will try to match those columns to one or more templates that are stored internally.
 Templates are simply vega-lite JSON specifications that have placeholders for a certain number of fields with given data types (e.g., two quantitaive fields and one nominal field).
 If one or more compatible templates are found, the resulting charts and populated specs are displayed one at a time in the chart widget